Energy Transfer LP (ET) Stock: A Value Analysis - News Heater

 ET) stock’s latest price update

-The stock of Energy Transfer LP (NYSE: ET) has increased by 1.37 when compared to last closing price of 13.82.
-Despite this, the company has experienced a 1.74% gain in its stock price over the last five trading sessions.
-Seeking Alpha reported 2023-09-25 that Energy Transfer has experienced significant insider buying in the past month.
-Using the DDM model, I think the stock is undervalued.
-The MLP has seen its debt load grow in the last decade but has been focused on paying it down and has ample liquidity.
+The stock of Energy Transfer LP (NYSE: ET) has increased by 0.07 when compared to last closing price of 14.02.
+Despite this, the company has experienced a 1.52% gain in its stock price over the last five trading sessions.
+InvestorPlace reported 2023-10-01 that One of the best ways to spot potential opportunities is by looking for which insider stocks to buy.
+In fact, for insider stocks to buy, who knows the company better than a CEO, CFO, COO, officer, employee, or director?

 ET’s Market Performance